BjarkeHautop/bayesSSM/README.md

 ## State-space Models

-A state-space model (SSM) has the structure given in the following diagram, where we omitted potential time-dependency in the transition and observation densities for simplicity.
+A state-space model (SSM) has the structure given in the following diagram, where we omitted potential time dependency in the transition and observation densities for simplicity.

 ![](man/figures/DAG_SSM.png)